evolayak/Documentation/Mindfulness-Policy.md

 # Mindfulness Policy

-We entertain the idea that this planet is a living organism, a holistic system – made of many decentralised parts - that strives for balance and sustainability from chaos, in order to create symbiotic, more efficient & less intrusive forms of life.
+We entertain the idea that this planet is a living organism, a holistic system - made of many decentralised parts - that strives for balance and sustainability from chaos, in order to create symbiotic, more efficient and less intrusive forms of life.
 #
 **We value life over profit**
 In order to live in harmony with this planet, we will always **favour**:

-* **Building** on sovereign grade censorship resistant systems, offering data- & **self-sovereignty** for good actors, over centralized, censorable systems.
+* **Building** on sovereign grade censorship resistant systems, offering data- and **self-sovereignty** for good actors, over centralised and censorable systems.
 * **Creating a harmonious habitat**, blending in and supporting synergies with the environment, over elbow and zero sum games.
-* **Complementing**, over construing, the **environment and individual**.
+* **Complementing**, over construing the **environment and individual**.
-* **Embracing** new technologies & **fresh thought** processes, over conserving faulty systems
+* **Embracing** new technologies and **fresh thought** processes, over conserving faulty systems
 * **Open source ideas** and build loyalty coalitions and teams (infosets/Holons), over proprietary code and hierarchical companies.
-* **Preserving**, over extracting, **resources** from the environment or individuals.
+* **Preserving**, over extracting **resources** from the environment or individuals.
 Growing networks, over enterprises.
 #
 * **Cooperating**, over competing.
 * **Love**, over fear of change.
-* **Sustainability** over quick profit
+* **Sustainability**, over quick profit
 * **Solutioning**, over discussing problems.
 * Game B over Game A
 ## Appendix